nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Abstracting the Manifest also means that the application does not have to deal with a lot of issues that should be internal to the storage product.
 Is the Manifest itself broken up into Chunks?
 One way or another for large objects the answer is undoubtedly yes.
 But how?
 If you have 4 vendors you probably have 6 solutions.

-### An Abstract Manifest
+### Abstracting the Version Manifest
-The vendor neutral definition of a manifest includes:
+The vendor neutral definition of a manifest used in the API includes:
 * One or more key-value metadata pairs.
 Vendors may require certain metadata entries be created.
 * Zero or more non-overlapping chunk references.

 A Chunk Reference is defined as follows:
-  * Logical offset
+  * Logical offset of the uncompressed payload in the object.
-  * Logical length
+  * Logical length of the uncompressed payload in the object.
   * A reference to the Chunk payload, which may be:
     * inline.
     * An opaque reference to the chunk.
 This opaque reference can be used to both retrieve the chunk payload and validate the retrieved payload.